• Health

 Conclusion

-The People’s Voice misrepresented the conclusions of a study by Girma and Paton on COVID-19 vaccination and mortality among UK nursing home residents.
+The People’s Voice misrepresented the conclusions of a study by Girma and Paton on COVID-19 vaccination and mortality among U.K. nursing home residents.
 The study found that the first two vaccine doses moderately reduced mortality.

 While the authors did observe an association between booster doses and increased mortality, they did not conclude that the link was causal, as The People’s Voice suggested.
 The absence of a plausible biological mechanism, lack of data on the vaccination status of deceased residents, and potential biases all weaken the case for a causal relationship.
-Moreover, numerous other studies from different countries have consistently shown that care home residents who received boosters had a lower risk of death compared to those who did not.
+Moreover, numerous other studies from different countries have consistently shown that care home residents who received boosters had a lower risk of death compared to those who didn’t.

 REFERENCES